codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 intensity.
 To determine whether hail occurs within a convective storm, modern dual-polarization radars often use a combination of the reflectivity and a variable called “differential reflectivity”.
-For a detailed description of (dual polarization) radar variables see [Kumjian 2013a](http://nwafiles.nwas.org/jom/articles/2013/2013-JOM19/2013-JOM19.pdf) and [b](http://nwafiles.nwas.org/jom/articles/2013/2013-JOM20/2013-JOM20.pdf).
+For a detailed description of (dual polarization) radar variables and their applications in radar meteorology see
+[Kumjian 2013a](http://nwafiles.nwas.org/jom/articles/2013/2013-JOM19/2013-JOM19.pdf)
+and
+[b](http://nwafiles.nwas.org/jom/articles/2013/2013-JOM20/2013-JOM20.pdf).